sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 To "tail" the consolidated logs of all containers that make up the `adsb` application, you can issue the command `docker compose logs -f` from the application directory.

-Individual container logs can be "tailed" with `docker logs -f CONTAINER`.
+Individual container logs can be "tailed" with `docker logs -f <container name>`.

 If you want to limit the output to, for example, the last 100 lines, you can add `--tail=100` to either of the logs commands above.
+If you want to search for a specific word or phrase in the output, you can add a `| grep <keyword>` to the end of the commands.

 ### Updating containers to latest version